 At first, the investment broker “sings a sweet song” about guaranteed income during your retirement years.
 Isn’t it what all of us want?

-You must know about the real cost of it in the long run, up until the annuity payments will start arriving to your mail box.
+You must know about the real cost of it in the long run, up until the annuity payments will start arriving at your mailbox.
 Even more, learn about the recurring cost during your retirement years and after your passage to a “better world”.

 Let’s Get Educated About Annuities

 After reading the previous two chapters, you may ask why should you even learn more about annuities if it's the worst kind of investment?